4 Ways to Fix Dry Overcooked Beef for a Delicious Meal

 When can overcooked beef be a good thing?

+There is at least one occasion, aside from making beef jerky, where overcooked beef is a good thing.
+When making ground beef for soups or tacos, a little burnt meat can add a lot of savory flavors.
 Don’t throw away that seasoned burnt meat stuck to the bottom of your skillet.
-Instead, scrape it off and mix it into the rest of the beef.
-Those deliciously crispy, burnt little pieces are like tiny land mines of flavor that enhance your dish.
+Instead, scrape it off and mix it with the rest of the beef.
+Those deliciously crispy burnt little pieces are like tiny land mines of flavor that enhance your dish.

 Similar Posts